geometor/model/README.rst

   - ancestral relationships
   - establish labels for elements
   - classes for styles
+  - event triggers

-All of the plotting functionality has moved to **GEOMETOR** `render`_.
+All of the plotting functionality is now handled by the **GEOMETOR** `explorer`_.
 However, there are several report functions in the this module:

 - report_summary
 - report_group_by_type